 If you have never been to Funchal & either you are planning a trip there, or you just want to know more about it, here are some good sources of information;

-The area at the top of Monte is partially surrounded by the Monte Palace Tropical Garden and above that is a suburban area where we hiked up the Caminho do Ferro.
-That road ascends quickly towards the real top of Monte so all of the views of the city from that location are superb.
+The area at the top of Monte is partially surrounded by the Monte Palace Tropical Garden and above that is a suburban area where we hiked up along the Caminho do Ferro.
+The road quickly ascends to where it is above all the houses on the city-side, so the views (all the way to the harbor) were superb.

+The toboggan run is about 2Km long and you can reach 48km per hour in spots.
 You can see in one of the above images where we had just started the toboggan ride, as well as one of the places where we slowed to turn a corner.
-But we didn't get very many pictures as the toboggan was moving down the hill at a rapid pace.
-The very last image above is the toboggan ride stopping area.
+Be sure to take a look at our videos (below) of our toboggan ride!

 It may not look like we were going fast in the videos, and I admit that since the toboggan was low to the ground that our perspective might have made it seem faster, but it definitely felt like we were flying!

 We caught a taxi from the end point of the toboggan ride to the edge of the city and did some exploring.
 We found ourselves at Praca do Carmo plaza at lunch time where there were numerous restaurants.
 We ate lunch at Restaurante Sabores where we sat outside.
 We endulged ourselves with a bottle of Vinho Verde, some fresh fish, frenchtojd fries and I had an excellent omelete.